Alire

 unset

-configuration options, either in a local or global context.
+settings options, either in a local or global context.

 Option names (keys) can use lowercase and uppercase alphanumeric characters from the Latin alphabet.
 Underscores and dashes can also be used except as the first or last character.
 Dot ‘.’ is used to specify sub-categories, e.g. ‘user.name’ or ‘user.email’.